 All prospective candidates must fully complete an application form.
 CVs will not be accepted in isolation as they do not contain the required information to support safer recruitment.

-We promote the practice of using anonymised application forms to manage unconscious bias.

 4.4 Shortlisting

 If shortlisted, candidates will be asked to complete a criminal record self-declaration form where they will be required to declare all unspent cautions and convictions; and, any adult cautions (simple or conditional), and spent convictions that are not protected as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended in 2020).